WHO WE ARE

 - To send you surveys, and for market research purposes.

-- To manage any memberships you may have with the SCO, this includes membership to the SCO Chorus, 250 Society and Patron scheme.
+- To manage any memberships you may have (or had) with the SCO, this includes membership to the SCO Chorus.

 Tools which may be used to monitor the effectiveness of our communications with you include: email tracking which records when an e-newsletter from us is opened and/or how many links are clicked within the message.
 The data from this tracking is generally used in an aggregated and anonymised form.